fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_io_and_text/03_formatted_output.md

 <details>
 <summary>explanation</summary>
 <p markdown="block">
 Integers have only one representation of 0 and it is regarded as positive (in true mathematical sense 0 is neither positive nor negative).
+Negating integer 0 does nothing.

 Floating points allow many special values including not-a-number and infinities.
 There is also a separate bit for sign so any value can be both positive and negative, including 0.
 </p>